 The learning and teaching methods include: Lectures, research-based seminars and independent student reading.

-- A dedicated SurreyLearn site, where the reading list, handouts from the lectures, relevant links and workshop materials will be available
+• A dedicated SurreyLearn site, where the reading list, handouts from the lectures, relevant links and workshop materials are available.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: PSY1017